davidvalois/Machine-Learning-WGU-C964/README.md

-# Machine Learning Capstone Project for WGU
+# Machine Learning - Computer Science Capstone Project, WGU C964

 This project was completed as a Google Colab notebook, EnergyAnalysis.ipynb.
 The CSV data files are referenced to a shared Google Drive folder: /content/drive/MyDrive/WGU-C964/